 Bigheaded Ant swarmers (alates) ready for their mating flight.
 Note the larger female (future queen), built bigger to carry reserves and develop numerous eggs, beside the smaller male.
 These ants typically swarm en masse after spring and summer rains in Florida to start new colonies.

-Schedule Your Bigheaded Ant Treatment Now!
+Schedule Your Bigheaded Ant Control Treatment Now!

 Sandy soil mound with multiple entrance holes characteristic of a ground ant nest, possibly bigheaded ants or fire ants, in a Florida lawn.